-GPS monitoring is an added supervision tool for CSOs that is used to enforce curfews and stay away orders, as well as to sanction non-compliant behavior.
+GPS monitoring is a supervision tool for CSOs to enforce curfews and stay away orders, as well as to sanction non-compliant behavior.
 Offenders may be placed on GPS monitoring at the request of their supervision CSO and/or as directed by the releasing authority.
-As of September 30, 2019, there were 401 high-risk offenders subject to GPS monitoring.
+As of September 30, 2021, there were 482 high-risk offenders subject to GPS monitoring.
 CSP shares offender GPS data with other law enforcement entities, including the D.C.
-Metropolitan Police Department (MPD), the U.S. Attorney's Office and the U.S. Marshals Service (USMS).
+Metropolitan Police Department (MPD), the U.S. Attorney's Office and the U.S. Marshals Service (USMS), as appropriate.

 Drug testing is an essential element of supervision and sanctions.
 Given that two-thirds of the supervised population has a history of substance abuse, an aggressive drug testing program is necessary to detect drug use and interrupt the cycle of criminal activity related to use.
 The purpose of drug testing is to identify those offenders who are abusing substances and to allow for appropriate sanctions and/or treatment interventions for offenders under supervision, and treatment recommendations for those offenders under CSP pre-sentence or pre-release investigation.
 CSP has a zero tolerance drug use policy.
 Most offenders are placed on a drug testing schedule, with frequency of testing dependent upon prior substance abuse history, supervision risk level, and length of time under CSP supervision.
 Effective in FY 2019, all offenders reporting to HISTs are subject to daily, random testing.
+However, the temporary suspension of Agency testing operations in March 2020 amid the COVID-19 pandemic contributed to shifts in FY 2020 and FY 2021 positive drug tests.
+CSP resumed limited offender drug testing in August 2020 at two collection sites for the highest-risk offenders.

-The connection between substance abuse and crime has been well established.
+The connection between substance abuse and crime is well established.
 Long-term success in reducing recidivism among drug-abusing offenders, who constitute the majority of individuals under supervision, depends upon two key factors: